Find Trade Colleges

 The states with the most job growth for Lifeguard, Ski Patrol, or Recreational Protective Service Worker are Utah, Colorado, and New Jersey.
 Watch out if you plan on working in Maine, Rhode Island, or West Virginia.
 These states have the worst job growth for this type of profession.

-How Much Does a Lifeguard, Ski Patrol, or Recreational Protective Service Worker Make?
+Lifeguard, Ski Patrol, or Recreational Protective Service Worker Average Salary

-The typical yearly salary for Lifeguards, Ski Patrol, and Recreational Protective Service Workers is somewhere between $17,560 and $34,400.
+The salary for Lifeguards, Ski Patrol, and Recreational Protective Service Workers ranges between about $17,560 and $34,400 a year.

 undefined